baptistparty/blog/_posts/2024-05-15-Baptists-Religious_Liberty.md

 The recent World War calls to us with a voice surpassingly appealing and responsible.
 Surely Alfred Noyes voices the true desire for us:

- “Make firm, O God, the peace our dead have won, For folly shakes the tinsel on its head, And points us back to darkness and to hell, Cackling, ‘Beware of visions,’ while our dead Still cry, ‘It was for visions that we fell.’
+ Make firm, O God, the peace our dead have won,
+   For folly shakes the tinsel on its head,
+ And points us back to darkness and to hell,
+   Cackling, ‘Beware of visions,’ while our dead
+ Still cry, ‘It was for visions that we fell.’

- “They never knew the secret game of power, All that this earth can give they thrust aside,
+   They never knew the secret game of power,
+ All that this earth can give they thrust aside,

-They crowded all their youth into an hour, And for fleeting dream of right, they died.
+   They crowded all their youth into an hour,
+ And for fleeting dream of right, they died.

-“Oh, if we fail them in that awful trust, How should we bear those voices from the dust?”
+   Oh, if we fail them in that awful trust,
+ How should we bear those voices from the dust?

 ##  THE RIGHT KIND OF CHRISTIANS